connorbowen/apiq-mvp/docs/E2E_TEST_AUDIT.md

 # E2E Test Suite Audit Report (2025-07-16)

+## 🆕 DASHBOARD NAVIGATION & TEST UPDATE
+- **Dashboard Navigation:** Main tabs are now Chat, Workflows, Connections
+- **Dropdown Navigation:** Settings, Profile, Secrets, and Audit Log are only accessible via the user dropdown
+- **Test Selectors:** All navigation and E2E tests updated to use new dropdown `data-testid` patterns
+- **Documentation:** All documentation files synchronized to reflect new navigation and test structure

 ## 🆕 Secrets-First E2E Coverage
 - All core secrets-first flows now covered by E2E tests
   - Connection creation, secret linking, rotation, rollback, and error handling